In this Seeking Alpha vs. Motley Fool Review we will help you find out which Investment Platform is better for you.

 Seeking Alpha is an investment research platform showcasing crowdsourced stock analysis and stock-picking tools.
 This investment research platform brings together a large community of investors, traders, and financial analysts.

-While Seeking Alpha has over 1 million investing articles published, they empower investors to make their own investment decisions by providing users with the following:
+While Seeking Alpha has over 1 million investing articles published, it empowers investors to make their own investment decisions by providing users with the following:

-- Averages of Analyst reports, ranging very bullish to sell
+- Averages of Analyst reports, ranging from very bullish to sell

-- Tools and metrics to screen, analyze, stocks and ETFs
+- Tools and metrics to screen and analyze stocks and ETFs

 The company offers 3 tiers of membership: Basic (free), Premium, and Pro.
 The basic membership is free but comes with limited content access.
-Meanwhile, the Premium and Pro tiers require a yearly subscription to access the content.
+Meanwhile, a Premium subscription is $199 a year, and a Pro is $2400 per year.

 What is Motley Fool?

-The Motley Fool is a widely recognized investment advisory platform that provides stock recommendations and analysis.
+The Motley Fool is a widely recognized investment advisory platform that provides stock recommendations and analysis to its subscribers.

 Motley was founded in 1993 by brothers David and Tom Gardner.
 Their goal was to provide ordinary individuals with uncommonly good financial advice, dispelling the myth that only Wall Street insiders can profit from the stock market.